-a) Strategy the direction of the organization, a blueprint to build on a core competency and achieve competitive advantage to drive margins and lead the industry b) Structure depending on the availability of resources and the degree of centralisation or decentralization that the management desires, it choses from the available alternatives of organizational structures. c) Systems the development of daily tasks, operations and teams to execute the goals and objectives in the most efficient and effective manner. fficult to define as they are more governed by the culture.
-But these soft elements are determining an organization's success.
-Following are the soft elements in this model: a) Shared Values The core values which get reflected within the organizational culture or influence the code of ethics of the management. b) Style This depicts the leadership style and how it influences the strategic decisions of the organisation.
+a) Strategy the direction of the organization, a blueprint to build on a core competency and achieve competitive advantage to drive margins and lead the industry itmplifying the complexity b) Structure depending on the availability of resources and the degree of centralisation or decentralization that the management desires, it choses from the available alternatives of organizational structures. c) Systems the development of daily tasks, operations and teams to execute the goals and objectives in the most efficient and effective manner.

+CA Kishan Kumar Strategy Implementation and Evaluation - May 24 a) Shared Values The core values which get reflected within the organizational culture or influence the code of ethics of the management. b) Style This depicts the leadership style and how it influences the strategic decisions of the organisation.
 It also revolves around people motivation and organizational delivery of goals. c) Staff The talent pool of the organisation. d) Skills The core competencies or the key skills of the employees play a vital role in defining the organizational success.